Skip to main content

 Other Contributions

-• Company rebrand: Recruited by the CEO to lead the frontend work transitioning ClubW to Winc, restyled the entire site in ~1 month while maintaining seamless UX continuity
+• Company rebrand: The CEO pulled me in to lead the frontend work moving ClubW to Winc; I restyled the entire site in ~1 month while keeping every live URL intact

-• Conversion team: Worked in cross-functional squads optimizing the purchase funnel, contributing to a ~43% improvement in conversion rates (1.4% → 2.0%)
+• Conversion team: Worked in cross-functional squads tuning the purchase funnel, which contributed to a ~43% lift in conversion rates (1.4% → 2.0%)

 What I Learned

-This role taught me that technical solutions are most valuable when they remove friction for other teams.
-The CMS wasn't technically groundbreaking, but it transformed how fast the business could move.
-That lesson shaped how I've approached every role since.
+This role taught me that a technical solution is worth the most when it takes friction off another team.
+The CMS wasn't technically groundbreaking by any stretch, but it changed how fast the whole business could move, and that lesson has shaped how I've approached every role since.

 Tech Stack